-Use the cleaning brush or a vacuum cleaner to 6 remove any dust from the race and its surrounding area.
+Use the cleaning brush or a vacuum cleaner to remove any dust from the race and its surrounding area.

-1 Cleaning brush 2 Race
+Cleaning brush Race

-- Do not put oil on the bobbin case.
+• Do not put oil on the bobbin case.

-Insert the bobbin case so that the projection on the bobbin case aligns with the spring.
+Insert the bobbin case so that the ▲ mark on the bobbin case aligns with the ● mark on machine as shown below.